A-wase/journal-app/LOGBOOK.md

 | Readability (Raw Data)| ⚠️ Moderate   | ✅ High          | ✅ High          | ✅ Very High     |

 > ✅ = Good / Recommended, ⚠️ = Possible but needs effort, ❌ = Poor or impractical

+## [LOG: 2] 10-MAY-2025
+### **Attempting to clean decoded JSON data**
+To recap, the last time I decoded my journal data export from the app I use (created by other developers), I ended up with a large and complex JSON file containing both my journal and app data.
+I decided instead to convert the CSV export into a SQL database, attempting to auto-correct formatting issues and reconstruct each "mood" and "activity" entry manually.
+I succeeded in that, but I still feel I should have tried to clean and untangle the original JSON file.
+Today, I’m attempting to do just that.

+You could argue that the CSV was sufficient, but it doesn’t satisfy me.
+The JSON is the true data export, with everything formatted correctly.
+The CSV-to-SQL approach worked, but it was more of a temporary fix than a proper solution.

+The reason I feel ready to tackle the JSON now is that I realised I was simply intimidated by the size of the data.
+After all, I’ve been using that journal for over ten years.
+I have written a lot!
+To better understand the JSON structure, I cloned the journal app on my phone and made test entries to see what a lightweight JSON file looks like.
+It turns out, the complexity wasn’t so scary after all.
+I can now read and understand the purpose of each line in the JSON.
+That’s proper reverse engineering right there!

+Once the JSON is cleaned, I’ll try converting it into a SQL database that my app can read.